MrAHeard/Fla-Pi-Bird/Lessons/LESSON 4.md

 ![Pipe Game Over](https://github.com/AllenHeard/Fla-Pi-Bird/blob/master/Code%20Blocks%20by%20Lesson/4%20Lose%20Conditions/4.1%20Pipe%20Code.jpg?raw=true)

 ####Game Over Code
 Now we need to add some code to the Game Over sprite to tell it to show when the game is in a state of Game Over.
-The code for this shows the graphic, waits a second and hides then stps the script.
+The code for this shows the graphic, waits a second and hides then stops the script.
 ![Game Over Code](https://github.com/AllenHeard/Fla-Pi-Bird/blob/master/Code%20Blocks%20by%20Lesson/4%20Lose%20Conditions/4.1%20Game%20Over.jpg?raw=true)

-####Stage Code

 ###Plenary
+Students should predict what effect the following modifications would have on the game:
+* Not having a 1 second wait in the Game Over script they added.
+* Not changing the delay to 0 when in the pipe code.
+* Not brodcasting GameOver in the Fla-Pi code.
+*